 Hurstville Museum & Gallery

-Hurstville Museum & Gallery opened in 2004 and is maintained by Georges River Council.
-Located on MacMahon Street, in the centre of the Hurstville CBD, it is the only regional museum and gallery in the St George district.
-A popular destination for thousands of local and interstate visitors each year, the Museum & Gallery is a vibrant hub of community activity, with regular talks, programs, special events, and dynamic exhibitions.
-The Museum & Gallery also offers a range of syllabus-linked educational programs for primary and secondary students.
+Hurstville Museum & Gallery opened in 2004 and is part of Georges River Council.
+Located at 14 MacMahon Street in the heart of the Hurstville CBD, it is the only regional museum and gallery in the St George district.
+A popular destination for thousands of local and interstate visitors each year, the Museum & Gallery is a vibrant hub of community activity, offering regular talks, programs, special events and dynamic exhibitions.
+It also provides a range of syllabus-linked educational programs for primary and secondary students.

-Hurstville Museum & Gallery is dedicated to preserving the unique history of the St George region, as well as working with local multicultural communities to develop exciting art and history exhibitions and public programs.
+Hurstville Museum & Gallery is dedicated to preserving the unique history of the area and works closely with the local community to develop engaging art and history exhibitions and public programs.

 Contact & Visit